-Kromek scientist awarded SEGA Seal of Quality?
+Kromek scientist awarded SEGA Seal of Quality for The Sonic Stadium?

 Dr Adam Tuff, a Senior Nuclear Physicist at Kromek, spends his time working on the development of the next generation of radiation detectors by day, but by night he is one of the driving forces behind The Sonic Stadium, a website dedicated to the Sonic the Hedgehog video game franchise.
 Adam has just been awarded the SEGA Seal of Quality award, bestowed to long-time fans who have supported SEGA’s titles, as well as the greater SEGA community as a whole.